 In the event of a funding surplus due to a decrease or cancellation of awards, funds may be reallocated to eligible students who demonstrate substantial financial need.

 The University is concerned about students with financial hardships being able to pay for tuition and fees.
 For this reason, the University has established a Go Grant award structure to best fit our student population and allocation of funding.
-As such, the institutionally set annual maximum award may not exceed $2,000 for the 2013-2014 Academic Year.
+As such, the institutionally set annual maximum award may not exceed $2,000.
 The minimum award amount that a student may receive is $300.

 Operating under the proposed guidelines provided by LOSFA, the Office of Financial Aid has established a packaging procedure to ensure equitable distribution of funding among our student populations in a manner to reduce the most students’ overall unmet need.
 Specifically, our office will attempt to reach students with the most financial need and award the Lousiana Go Grant to bring their maximum financial need met with gift aid to sixty percent.